socram8888/tonyhax/.github/ISSUE_TEMPLATE/generic-issue.md

 **Target game**: If the bug happens when launching a game, what's its name and game code?
 Example: "Spyro 3 (SCES-02835)"

 **Bug explanation**:
-Please write a detailed explanation on which issue are you experienced.
+Please write a detailed explanation on which issue are you experiencing.